nodejs/node/doc/api/process.md

 conditions that are being brought to the user's attention.
 However, warnings are not part of the normal Node.js and JavaScript error handling flow.
-Node.js can emit warnings whenever it detects bad coding practices that could lead to sub-optimal application performance, bugs or security vulnerabilities.
+Node.js can emit warnings whenever it detects bad coding practices that could lead to sub-optimal application performance, bugs, or security vulnerabilities.

 The listener function is called with a single `warning` argument whose value is an `Error` object.
 There are three key properties that describe the warning: